conan-io/docs/reference/commands/cache.rst

 This command can also return a pkglist when the ``--format=json`` option is used.
-This is useful for generating a list of packages that can later be used, for example, to remove all potentially corrupted packages in a single operation:
+This returns the packages the are corrupted, which is useful for generating a list of packages that can later be used, for example, to remove all potentially corrupted packages in a single operation:

 .. code-block:: text